Steve Kouleas: Radio

 Kouleas hosts a weekday hockey show on SiriusXM the NHL Network called The Power Play airs on channel 91 from 3-6pm EST. Steve has also hosted on TSN Radio 1050 which debuted on April 13, 2011 called That's Hockey 2Day.
 He previously hosted the interactive radio show, Live from Wayne Gretzky's, which is taped at Wayne Gretzky’s Restaurant in Toronto, Ontario.
 Kouleas has also done radio and television play-by-play for the Buffalo Sabres of the National Hockey League (NHL), as well as the American Hockey League (AHL).
-He has made radio appearances on both Sirius Satellite Radio and XM Satellite Radio.
+He has made radio appearances on Sirius Satellite Radio and XM Satellite Radio.
 He has also called play-by-play for other minor and junior hockey leagues.

 Honours

-On August 25, 2009, Kouleas was nominated for a Gemini Award as Best Sportscaster/Anchor in Canada, alongside future TSN co-workers James Duthie (as anchor on the NHL on TSN's TradeCentre '09 panel), and Darren Dutchyshen (as co-host of SportsCentre).
+On August 25, 2009, Kouleas was nominated for a Gemini Award for Best Sportscaster/Anchor in Canada, alongside future TSN co-workers James Duthie (as anchor on the NHL on TSN's TradeCentre '09 panel), and Darren Dutchyshen (as co-host of SportsCentre).
 Duthie would go on to win the award.